Adobe Illustrator and InDesign will not come to Windows 11 ARM natively

 Advertisements

-Currently, Adobe restricts some apps from being installed on ARM64 devices like the new Snapdragon processors.
-However, with PRISM, Illustrator and InDesign will be supported starting July 2024, while Premiere Pro and After Effects are slated to receive ARM-optimized versions later in the year.
+Adobe restricts some apps from being installed on ARM64 devices like the new Snapdragon processors.
+However, PRISM, Illustrator, and InDesign will be supported starting July 2024, while Premiere Pro and After Effects are slated to receive ARM-optimized versions later in the year.

-While users of Premiere Pro and After Effects will experience a slight delay, the forthcoming native ARM versions promise significant enhancements in video editing and post-production capabilities on PCs equipped with Snapdragon X Elite processors.
+While Premiere Pro and After Effects users will experience a slight delay, the forthcoming native ARM versions promise significant enhancements in video editing and post-production capabilities on PCs equipped with Snapdragon X Elite processors.

 Meanwhile, the initial batch of Copilot+ PCs has been released, and more devices are expected to follow featuring Snapdragon X Elite or Snapdragon X Plus chips.
 These processors offer enhanced battery life and efficiency compared to traditional x86 chips.
-However, applications not yet native to ARM64 will need to run through emulation.
+However, applications not yet native to ARM64 must run through emulation.

 While emulation is effective for lighter applications, the ultimate goal is for users to seamlessly run applications without noticing any performance differences.
-Though we’re progressing towards this goal, it remains an ongoing effort to optimize and enhance the user experience.
+Though we’re progressing towards this goal, an ongoing effort to optimize and enhance the user experience remains.

 Author